 "Scalable tech is key to solving the world’s most pressing problems."

 The Norrsken Foundation created the Impact100 annual list of the world’s most promising impact startups.
-In various reporting, the list has been referred to as "the Nobel Prize for Impact".
+In various reporting, such as by TechCrunch, the list has been referred to as "the Nobel Prize for Impact".
 Nominations were sourced from actors including the Obama Foundation, UNDP, Acumen and Summa Equity, united to gather the best solutions to solve the world's greatest challenges.

 As reported by Sifted, 36 European startups are on the list.
 In the global top, alongside companies like SpaceX, 15 climate tech companies made it.
 One of them is ClimateView.